 Sofosbuvir + ribavirin: The VALENCE trial enrolled HCV GT2 (n = 91) or GT3 (n = 328)-infected patients and randomized them in a 4:1 ratio to receive sofosbuvir-ribavirin or placebo.
 The duration of treatment for GT3-infected patients was 24 wk.
 The study findings revealed high SVR rates (85%) in HCV GT3-infected patients[115].
 The response rates were 91% and 68% in GT3-infected patients without and with cirrhosis, respectively[115].
-Another prospective study reported an overall SVR rate of 99.17% in GT3-infected HCV patients who received sofosbuvir and ribavirin for 24 wk[146].
-In a Russian phase IIIb study, treatment of HCV GT3-infected patients with sofosbuvir plus ribavirin for 16 or 24 wk was found to be safe and associated with 87% and 90% SVR12 rates, respectively[147].
-In a recent real-world study, treatment of HCV GT3-infected patients (n = 110) (51 with compensated and 59 with decompensated cirrhosis) with sofosbuvir plus ribavirin for 24 wk resulted in achievement of SVR in 83.3% and 71.4% of treatment-naïve and treatment-experienced patients with compensated cirrhosis, respectively; and 77.8% and 75% of treatment-naïve and treatment-experienced patients with decompensated cirrhosis, respectively.
+Another prospective study reported an overall SVR rate of 99.2% in GT3-infected HCV patients who received sofosbuvir and ribavirin for 24 wk[146].
+In a Russian phase IIIb study, treatment of HCV GT3-infected patients with sofosbuvir + ribavirin for 16 wk or 24 wk was found to be safe and associated with 87% and 90% SVR12 rates, respectively[147].
+In a recent real-world study, treatment of HCV GT3-infected patients (n = 110) (51 with compensated and 59 with decompensated cirrhosis) with sofosbuvir + ribavirin for 24 wk resulted in achievement of SVR in 83.3% and 71.4% of treatment-naïve and treatment-experienced patients with compensated cirrhosis, respectively; and 77.8% and 75% of treatment-naïve and treatment-experienced patients with decompensated cirrhosis, respectively.
 The combination was well-tolerated; however, the outcomes in decompensated and treatment-experienced patients were noted to be suboptimal[148].
-This combination regimen given for 24 wk was safe and effective in achieving 95% SVR12 and 93.7% SVR24 in HCV GT3-infected liver transplant recipients with recurrent HCV infection[149].
-Administration of this regimen 48 weeks before liver transplantation resulted in 80% of HCV GT3-infected patients achieving HCV RNA < 25 IU/mL 12 wk post transplantation[125].
+This combination regimen given for 24 wk was safe and effective in achieving 95% SVR12 and 94% SVR24 in HCV GT3-infected liver transplant recipients with recurrent HCV infection[149].
+Administration of this regimen 48 wk before liver transplantation resulted in 80% of HCV GT3-infected patients achieving HCV RNA < 25 IU/mL 12 wk post transplantation[125].

 In HCV GT3-infected patients co-infected with HIV, sofosbuvir and ribavirin regimen has been reported to be associated with significantly lower SVR12 when compared to daclatasvir and sofosbuvir regimen[150].
 Literature is sparse on the safety and efficacy of this combination in HCV GT3-infected patients with renal conditions.

-Sofosbuvir + ledipasvir + ribavirin: In an open-label trial, 12 wk of the sofosbuvir, ledipasvir, and ribavirin regimen administered to treatment-naive (n = 26) and treatment-experienced (n = 50) HCV GT3-infected patients resulted in 100% and 82% SVR rates, respectively[151].
-In another open-label trial, treatment-naive HCV patients with and without compensated cirrhosis were treated with sofosbuvir, ledipasvir, and weight-based ribavirin for 12 wk.
+Sofosbuvir + ledipasvir + ribavirin: In an open-label trial, 12 wk of the sofosbuvir, ledipasvir, and ribavirin regimen administered to treatment-naïve (n = 26) and treatment-experienced (n = 50) HCV GT3-infected patients resulted in 100% and 82% SVR rates, respectively[151].
+In another open-label trial, treatment-naïve HCV patients with and without compensated cirrhosis were treated with sofosbuvir, ledipasvir, and weight-based ribavirin for 12 wk.
 About 95% of the patients had GT3a infection.
 The overall SVR rate was 89%, with 79% and 94% SVR rates in patients with and without cirrhosis, respectively[152].
 Real-world studies have reported ≥ 90% SVR12 rate with this regimen in HCV GT3-infected patients, including those with cirrhosis and advanced or compensated liver disease[46,134,140-142,153].

-Evidence on the efficacy and safety of this regimen in HCV GT3-infected patients co-infected with HIV is limited to a few real-world studies[73,140,153], in which the SVR rates have been reported to be 100%, > 90%, and 80% in patients without, and with compensated or decompensated cirrhosis, respectively[73].
+Evidence on the efficacy and safety of this regimen in HCV GT3-infected patients co-infected with HIV is limited to a few real-world studies[73,140,153], in which the SVR rates have been reported to be 100%, > 90%, and 80% in patients without and with compensated or decompensated cirrhosis, respectively[73].

 Studies on the efficacy and safety of this regimen in HCV GT3-infected liver transplant recipients or patients with renal conditions are limited.